BlockChainCaffe/WireguardSetup/README.md

 # Wireguard Setup Scripts

 Yet another set of scripts to setup a self hosted VPN with
+- **iptables** firewall
 - **blocky** as filtering DNS server
 - **wireguard** as VPN
 - **endlessh** as sshd honeypot
 - **tor** the onion router

 ### General assumptions:
-- you have a VPS
+- you have a **VPS** with **Ubuntu** and can ride this bike
-- you can handle a Linux system
-- scripts will be run by root
+- scripts will be run by **root**
-- scripts will not do all for you...
 - these scripts work mostly with **IPV4** internet addresses
+- this is not _"setup the world in 3 minutes"_ crap:
+  - these scripts do some heavy lifting for you
+  - they can be changed to fit your needs
+  - you are the one with a brain and a clear understanding of your needs.
+- scripts **will not** do all the work for you, so:
+  - inspect the scripts
+  - DYOR
+  - check the results
+  - please report back issues or requests

+## Installation
+- run the settings.sh script
+- review the output
+- if not ok, edit the script values an run again
+- run any of the other setup scripts, possibly in this order

+## IPTables firewall
+IPTables is the low level firewall in Ubuntu.
+Other firewalls rules management tools like **ufw** might be available but, in the end, they all rely on IPTables, so let's go with that

+IPTables scripts will be stored in `/opt/iptables`

-## 1) Endlessh setup
+## Endlessh setup
 Endlessh is an SSH tarpit.
 It basically uses a reverse "slow-loris attack" on bots trying to connect to your ssh service.
 Bots might get stuck for a long time and then give up.
 It's more fun than fail2ban as this will waste attacker time and protect other servers in the meantime